-In this paper, we present a method for simultaneous dimension reduction and latent variable extraction that uncovers features that are not detected using current models.
-In Section 2, we define conditions for the identifiability of the LCA model in \eqref{eq:LCAmodel} and propose parametric and semi-parametric estimators.
-In Section 3, we investigate simulations when the observations of the latent variables are independently and identically distributed.
-In Section 4, we examine model robustness by applying our method to temporally and spatially structured simulated data.
-In Section 5, we use LCA for data visualization and dimension reduction in multivariate data.
-In Section 6, we estimate brain networks and artifacts from high-resolution fMRI data from the Human Connectome Project.
-In Section 7, we present our conclusions and discuss avenues for future research.
-Proofs and supplemental material are in the Appendix.
+In Section \ref{sec:LNGCA}, we discuss the identifiability of LNGCA and a discrepancy measure to account for unidentifiable signed permutations.
+In Section \ref{sec:ParametricLCA}, we propose parametric LCA.
+In Section \ref{sec:Spline-LCA}, we propose Spline-LCA where we also estimate the latent densities.
+In Section \ref{sec:SimIID}, we investigate simulations when the observations of the latent variables are iid.
+In Section \ref{sec:SpatioTemporalSims}, we examine model robustness by applying our method to temporally and spatially structured simulated data, and we evaluate the impact of estimating the wrong number of components.
+In Section \ref{sec:LeafExample}, we use LCA for data visualization and dimension reduction in multivariate data from leaf characteristics.
+In Section \ref{sec:t-fMRI}, we estimate brain networks and artifacts from high-resolution fMRI data from the Human Connectome Project.
+Code implementing our methods and proofs of the theorems appear in the Web Supplement.